Leadership Team

 Dr James Millington

 James is a lecturer in the Department of Geography with expertise in developing bespoke modelling tools to investigate spatial ecological and socio-economic processes and their interaction.
-He is supervising project at the Centre on Agent-Based methods for representing anthropogenic fire in Dynamic Global Vegetation Models.
+He is supervising work on agent-based methods for representing anthropogenic fire in Dynamic Global Vegetation Models.
+James is a co-lead of our ‘Just Fire Team’.

 Email: james.millington@kcl.ac.uk